-Our friends at ‘Modern Optical’ (Σύγχρονη Οπτική) have translated the IMI 2019 Clinical Summaries into Greek, published in issue 25 of their opticians magazine.
+Our friends at ‘Modern Optical’ (Σύγχρονη Οπτική) have translated the IMI 2019 and IMI 2021 Clinical Summaries into Greek, published in issues 25 and 26 of their opticians magazine.
 Download the the translations here.

 BRITISH JOURNAL OF OPHTHALMOLOGY REVIEW: MYOPIA CONTROL STRATEGIES RECOMMENDATIONS FROM THE 2018 WHO/IAPB/BHVI MEETING ON MYOPIA

 Myopia is a major public health problem, particularly in East Asia.
 In this summary report, we present key findings and recommendations on strategies for myopia control discussed during the meeting jointly organised by the WHO Regional Office for the Western Pacific, the International Agency for the Prevention of Blindness and BHVI.

 WHAT’S NEXT FOR THE INTERNATIONAL MYOPIA INSTITUTE? – WITH DR MONICA JONG

 Dr Monica Jong, Executive Director of IMI talks about what’s next for the International Myopia Institute, the plans for 2020 and beyond, the new white papers and what the founder, the late Professor Brien Holden would want the year of good vision 2020 to be about.

 This is the official slide deck of the key findings of IMI white papers with the overarching aims of the IMI in providing evidence-based information for practitioners, policy-makers and researchers in the multi-disciplinary area of myopia, for the purposes of advocacy and education.